Visiting Melbourne and Victoria

 Buy your myki card and top up

-If a myki Explorer Pack isn't for you, buy a myki and top up at a huge range of shops (including all 7-Eleven stores), myki machines and station ticket offices.
-As a guide $10 will get you around Melbourne for a day, with a little change.
+Buy a myki and top up at a huge range of shops (including 7-Eleven stores), myki machines and station ticket offices.
+As a guide, $11 will get you around Melbourne for a day, with a little change.
 For more on fares, visit Fares.

-Mobile myki is a digital myki on your Android phone on the Google PayTM app.
+Mobile myki is a digital myki on your Android phone on the Google WalletTM app.
 Find out more at Mobile myki.

 For information about tickets for regional travel, visit Regional tickets.